Martinez crazy wild, Yanks top Cards 3-2 for 6th win in row

-Cardinals ace Carlos Martinez put on a historically uneven performance, walking a career-high eight while striking out 11 and handing CC Sabathia and the New York Yankees a 3-2 win Saturday.
+Looking like both an All-Star ace and a wayward journeyman, Martinez put on a historically uneven performance, walking a career-high eight while striking out 11 and handing CC Sabathia and the Yankees a 3-2 win Saturday.

+"I don't think I've ever seen anything like that," Cardinals manager Mike Matheny said.

 The Yankees won their sixth straight despite tying a team record by fanning 17 times.
 They got plenty of help from sloppy St. Louis, which at 3-8 is off to its worst start in 20 years and has the poorest record in the NL.